Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Estimate the Primal and Dual Optima

 \subsection{Primal Optimum Estimation}

-In Section \ref{sec:introduction}, we mention that the proposed SIFS consists of IFS and ISS, and an alternating application of IFS and ISS can improve the estimation of the primal and dual optima, which can in turn make ISS and IFS more effective in identifying inactive samples and features, respectively.
-Lemma \ref{lemma:primal-estimation} shows that discarding inactive features by IFS leads to a more accurate estimation of the primal optimum.
+In Section \ref{sec:introduction}, we mention that the proposed SIFS consists of IFS and ISS, which can identify the inactive features and samples, respectively.
+We also mention that an alternating application of IFS and ISS can improve the estimation accuracy of the primal and dual optimum estimations, which can in turn make ISS and IFS more effective in identifying inactive samples and features, respectively.
+We would like to show that discarding inactive features by IFS leads to a more accurate estimation of the primal optimum.